argilo/secplus/README.md

 ### Security+ 2.0

 Security+ 2.0 is an updated (and incompatible) version released around 2011.
-Many of the details are described in [US patent application US20110317835A1](https://patents.google.com/patent/US20110317835A1/), and the remainder was determined by analyzing packets transmitted by a Security+ 2.0 remote.
+Many of the details are described in [US patent application US20110317835A1](https://patents.google.com/patent/US20110317835A1/), and the remainder was determined by analyzing packets transmitted by Security+ 2.0 remotes and wireline devices.

 The payload consists of 80 or 128 bits, which are split into two 40- or 64-bit halves transmitted in separate packets.
 Each packet consists of a 20-bit preamble, a two-bit frame ID (which is 00 for the first packet, and 01 for the second), and 40 or 64 payload bits.
 Each packet is Manchester encoded (with a falling edge representing 0, and a rising edge representing 1).